Women's Agenda Leadership Awards

 - We’re not looking for great writing in these applications, but rather clear examples of what you have done.

 Answers to the most commonly asked questions about the Women’s Agenda Leadership Awards are below.
 Please contact us if you still have any questions here.

-Aside from national recognition, finalists also receive:
+Aside from national recognition, our finalists in the individual categories also receive:

-* One ticket to attend the Awards luncheon ceremony
+* One ticket to attend the Awards luncheon ceremony on the 5th October

 * The opportunity to become part of our awards alumni

-Yes.
+In the Agenda Setter category, yes.
 While it’s not a numbers game, multiple quality nominations will give the judges more material to work with when determining the list of finalists and later the winners.
 However, you do not need to enter yourself more than once.

 Yes.
 Each award is judged independently.
 However, we do encourage you to consider which category best represents your work.